Weekly area COVID-19 video update by area leaders, for Monday September 21, 2020 (click here)

 We understand that there is a lot of uncertainty, anxiety and fear surrounding the current COVID-19 situation.
 We will continue to keep you updated of any further changes or information as it becomes available.
 Please feel free to call the clinic with any questions or concerns.
 402-245-4475, Option #1.

 ATTENTION: Starting Monday, March 23rd Family Medicine Clinic will be taking additional precautions to help stop the spread of COVID 19.

 - Sick appointments will be made in the morning, well visits in the afternoon.
 We will be cleaning the clinic before the well patients arrive.
 We have reserved 2 rooms for well patients during the entire day if needed for minor emergent procedures.

-- You will not be able to schedule any Pap’s or well adults visits at this time.
-If you have any health concerns please call and ask to speak to a nurse.
+- If you have any health concerns please call and ask to speak to a nurse.

 - CDL & DOT exams will be scheduled in the afternoon.